JohanChristianJespersen/KTB1-mRNA/README.md

 # Folders

-The project contains three different folders, each of which is described in detail below:
+The project contains three folders, each described in detail below, including the scripts and Simulink files required to run the dynamic model simulations.

 Open-loop simulation | contains the scripts and Simulink file for the open-loop simulation.